phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 We encourage development on branches in forks and for the fork master to generally remain up to date with the Consortium version.
 This makes it easier to branch in the fork from a Consortium version of master.

-## Updating Your Fork
+## Updating Your Fork master

-We’re getting a little ahead with respect to documentation but to update your fork from an upstream source, pull from the CICE-Consortium (or another repository) to your local sandbox, commit locally, and then push those changes to your fork.
+We’re getting a little ahead with respect to documentation but to keep your fork master up to date with the consortium master, pull from the CICE-Consortium to your local sandbox, commit locally, and then push those changes to your fork.
 Typically, this looks like

       git clone https://github.com/username/CICE --recursive
       cd CICE
-      git remote -v
       git remote add upstream https://github.com/CICE-Consortium/CICE
-      git remote -v
       git pull upstream master
       git push origin master

-This entire process clones your fork which creates a local repo and sandbox, pulls changes from the CICE-Consortium (ie. upstream) master into your local sandbox, commits those changes to your local repository, and pushes those changes to your fork (origin).
-The process above is how you can keep your fork master up-to-date with the Consortium master.
-Whatever branch the sandbox is pointing to is the branch that will be updated by the pull.
+This entire process clones your fork master which creates a local repo and sandbox, pulls changes from the CICE-Consortium (ie. upstream) master into your local sandbox and commits those changes to your local repository, and pushes those changes to your fork (origin).
+We encourage all users to NOT commit local changes to master (always work on a branch), and to keep the fork master up to date with the consortium master.

 ## Collaborators